CrazyWillBear/cogito-ai/README.md

 ## Overview

-Cogito AI is a Q&A style agentic research assistant for philosophy research.
+Cogito AI is a Q&A style agentic assistant for philosophy research.
 It uses LangGraph/LangChain components, vector search, and LLMs to gather, assess, and summarize primary philosophical sources to build detailed answers with citations.

 ## Features